The 14 Best Movies to Stream on Hulu Right Now

 7. Booksmart (2019)

-Olivia Wilde’s directorial debut gives coming-of-age movies a fresh coat of paint, focusing on two young overachieving girls and their efforts to get into their first ever bit of trouble on the night before graduation.
-Beanie Feldstein and Kaitlyn Dever play Molly and Amy (respectively), two young women eager for life experiences as if they’re checkmarks on their permanent record, only to get into some hijinks that they couldn’t predict that would change them forever.
+Olivia Wilde’s directorial debut gives coming-of-age movies a fresh coat of paint, focusing on two young overachieving girls and their efforts to get into their first-ever bit of trouble on the night before graduation.
+Beanie Feldstein and Kaitlyn Dever play Molly and Amy (respectively), two young women eager for life experiences as if they’re checkmarks on their permanent record, only to get into some hijinks that would change them forever.
 (At the behest of Wilde, Dever and Feldstein lived together for 10 weeks before and during the movie to strengthen their chemistry.)
 Alternately hilarious, heartbreaking, and eye-opening, Wilde presented a new side of her own creativity while delivering one of the year’s most entertaining films.